 Are you free for coffee on Tuesday morning ?
 Do you have a Migro class then ?

 Lots of warm hugs on this chilly Friday,

 P.S.
 I’ve only been to Chicago once, and that was in the dead of winter to attend the annual Modern Language Association of America meetings, It was dreadfully cold and snowy and I’m glad I survived the treacherous drive down from Madison, Wisconsin.

 See below- Incredible is the chaos that is created in the life of the “chap”/capuchin the minute money is introduced!

 See experiment in link below where a capuchin (sounds like “chap” and acts like a chap) monkey slams piece of cucumber back into the face of his boss when his colleague is given a grape for the same task.
-This capuchin should be a poster child for Women- It’s Equal Pay for Equal Work dummy see what the chap/capuchin would do under the same circumstances:
+This capuchin should be a poster child for the Emancipated Woman- It’s Equal Pay for Equal Work dummy see what the chap/capuchin would do under the same circumstances:

 Disclaimer : P

 All persons, places, events are fictitious; all imputed relationships purely aspirational.
 There were no men harmed during the penning of the Feminist Manifesto